bethanyj28/gomato/README.md

 # gomato
-An open source pomodoro library written in Go.
+A pomodoro library written in Go.

 ## Getting Started